mathiashsteffensen/star-wars-info/README.md

 An app to get quick information about the Star Wars movies and their characters

-Checkout a live version at: http://star-wars-info.surge.sh/
+Check out a live version at: http://star-wars-info.surge.sh/